-ATTENTION: There is a shortage of Yellow Fever vaccine (YF-VAX) anticipated until mid-2018.
+ATTENTION: There is a shortage of Yellow Fever vaccine (YF-VAX) anticipated until the end of 2018.

 There are 5 locations in Georgia where Stamaril (a yellow fever vaccine made available by the FDA on an Investigational New Drug program) is available.
 For more information: wwwnc.cdc.gov/travel/yellow-fever-vaccination-clinics/search.
 The Travel Clinic continues to provide all other services including travel and routine vaccines, malaria prescriptions, and travel health advice.

 If travel abroad is in your future plans, your best local medical resource is the Travel Clinic at the University of Georgia’s Health Center.
 The clinic offers travel health information and appropriate vaccinations to students, faculty, staff and the general public, ages 2 years and older.

 Registered nurses provide consultations offering CDC recommended immunizations, medical precautions, travel safety and tips on accessing emergency medical care.
 Information is provided on general health risks of travel, risks of contracting diseases related to international travel and methods of prevention including vaccinations.